 Freezing berries is a good way to preserve their quality and flavor.
 When you freeze berries, you should follow certain storage techniques to prevent them from defrosting and losing their quality.

 All types of berries can be frozen and stored for later use.
-Washing your berries is not necessary before freezing them, but it will significantly degrade their quality if you do.
+Washing your berries are unnecessary before freezing them, but it will significantly degrade their quality if you do.